-Table 5 Points S Collection and Conveyance Po Percen pulatio Cost on or Catagory Nature of Problem Notes 1- 30 31- 70 71- 100 Category readure of Problem Notes % % % A Projects that eliminate a wildcat sewer system discharge with a service area failure rate &gt;50%.
+Table 5 Points Collection and Conveyance Percer pulatio Cost 31- n or Category Nature of Problem Notes 30 % 70 % 100 % A Projects that eliminate a wildcat sewer system discharge with a service area failure rate >50%.
 For the purpose of this category, this is limited to piped, direct discharges to a surface stream.
 Documented evidence in the project area of untreated or inadequately treated sewage discharged from collection and conveyance facilities in dry weather.
 This can be either frequent or intermittent.
-1, 2 6 12 20 В -Projects that eliminate a wildcat sewer system discharge with a service area failure rate of 26-50%.
-For the purpose of this category, this is limited to piped, direct discharges to a surface stream. -Visual evidence in the project area of discharges of untreated or inadequately treated sewage from sewage collection and conveyance facilities in wet weather. -Combined Sewer Overflow (CSO) needs where a Department Order is issued. -CSO projects proposing construction activities to facilitate compliance with the Part C Conditions relating to CSO management controls found in an applicable Permit.
+1, 2 6 12 20 В Projects that eliminate a wildcat sewer system discharge with a service area failure rate of 26-50%.
+For the purpose of this category, this is limited to piped, direct discharges to a surface stream.
+Visual evidence in the project area of discharges of untreated or inadequately treated sewage from sewage collection and conveyance facilities in wet weather.
+Combined Sewer Overflow (CSO) needs where a Department Order is issued.
+CSO projects proposing construction activities to facilitate compliance with the Part C Conditions relating to CSO management controls found in an applicable Permit.
 1, 2 3 6 12 С -Projects that eliminate a wildcat sewer system discharge with a service area failure rate of 11-25%.
 For the purpose of this category, this is limited to piped, direct discharges to a surface stream.
 1 2 3 6 D -Projects that eliminate a wildcat sewer system discharge with a service area failure rate of 1-10%.
 For the purpose of this category, this is limited to piped, direct discharges to a surface stream.
 1 1 2 3

-\Percentages are rounded to the nearest whole number
+Percentages are rounded to the nearest whole number